 Beating a Dead Horse

-To bring up an issue that has already been resolved.
+To bring up a past issue that has already been resolved.

 Beating Around The Bush

-Someone who is beating around the bush is someone who avoids the main point.
+Someone who is “beating around the bush” is someone who is failing to get to the main point.

 Beauty Is In The Eye Of The Beholder